Friday, October 31, 2014

 Defenders

--- Italy is the country that is known for the "catenaccio" tactics.
-It is a highly organised and effective backline defence that translated as "door-bolt".
-Since the 1950's, the tactics has been widely used in Italy, Italy became known for their defenders.
+-- Italy has gained a reputation for employing the "catenaccio" tactics, a highly organized and effective backline defense system.
+Translated as "door-bolt," this approach has been widely utilized in Italy since the 1950s.
+As a result, Italy has become renowned for producing exceptional defenders in the world of football.
 Franco Baresi and Paolo Maldini were two of the greatest ever defenders.
 Gaetano Scirea, Giacinto Facchetti and Alessandro Nesta also easily made this team.
 Five defenders were set before I started researching.

 -- For leftbacks, I could not find rooms for Antonio Cabrini and Renzo De Vecch.
 They were behind Giacinto Facchetti and Paolo Maldini, two of greatest fullback ever played the game.
 Giacinto Facchetti played for Inter Milan under Helenio Herrera.
 He was a pioneer in the way he played the position.